iobroker-community-adapters/ioBroker.device-watcher/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- added WLED, Ikea Tradfri, Roomba, HmIp, Tado, Netatmo, Yeelight-2, Nut and Meross adapters
+- added WLED, Ikea Tradfri, Roomba, HmIp, Tado, Netatmo, Yeelight-2, Unifi, Nut and Meross adapters
 - fixed battery message
 - corrected and repaired some issues of last contact time
 - added support for old HM devices
 - some small refactoring of code
+- changed shelly selector from dp rssi to dp online

 ### 1.0.0 (2022-09-03)
  - ** BREAKING CHANGE ** If you update from version <= 0.3.0, remove the old instance first before you update to >= 1.0.0.
 After that you can create a new instance.